sysbiolux/Clinical_Biomarker_Detection/README.md

 - [x] ~Updated the pipeline flow-chart and README descriptions~ 07/14/2022
 - [x] ~Added roc_auc as GridSearchCV scorer~ 07/20/2022
 - [x] ~Add Diagnostic Odds Ratio, balanced_accuracy, and matthews correlation coefficient as Cross-validation scorers~ 10/13/2022
 - [x] ~Add cross-validation roc-auc and precision-recall curve plots~ 10/13/2022
+- [ ] Add PCA or LDA plot with variances of data after RHCF if linear PCA or LDA is used as transformer
+- [ ] Enable tagging a specific subgroup of samples based on available features and visualize the performance within that group vs the other
+- [ ] For overall results in the group, draw confusion matrix with boxplots of target-related features in TP/TN/FP/FN groups
+- [ ] Correlation plots of features that remain after RHCF with the output feature (cramer & chi2, PBS)
+- [ ] Add ROC/PR curve of the splits that were effectively used during CV training, but also keep the random ones
 - [ ] Extend the pipeline to allow tree-based classification (e.g. RF, XGBoost)
 - [ ] Make the pipeline compatible with additional processing techniques, e.g. dimensionality reduction, feature selection, ...
 - [ ] Add QDA as non-linear supervised continuous transformer